Leipip/Leipip/README.md

 ### Hello

- ⚡I'm transitioning from .js to .ts⚡
+ ⚡Working on transitioning from .js to .ts⚡
 <!--
 **leightonoff/leightonoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.